 Selfish Vs. Selfless

 When we fully comprehend what it means to love our spouse and to be loved by our spouse it can radically transform our marriage.
 I believe this is at the heart of what it means to have a Godly and Christian marriage.
 Some of you may be in a marriage where your spouse has committed a “multitude of sins” against you.
 Perhaps your spouse has acted selfishly by not putting you and your marriage first.
-Maybe they continue to sin and to act selfishly.
-You have tried to love them deeply in the hopes that this will not only cover a multitude of sins, but that it will also cause your spouse to stop acting selfishly.
-Does this mean you are tolerate their selfishness?
+Maybe they continue to sin and act selfishly.
+You have tried to love them deeply in the hopes that this will not only cover a multitude of sins but that it will also cause your spouse to stop acting selfishly.
+Does this mean you are tolerating their selfishness?
 Are you to continue placing yourself in a situation where you are consistently hurt?
-I believe the answer is no. As Christians we are to love others, including a a selfish spouse, but this does not mean we are to be reconciled.
+I believe the answer is no. As Christians, we are to love others, including a selfish spouse.
+But, this does not mean we are to be reconciled.
 Christ loves everyone but not everyone is reconciled to Christ.
-Not everyone is in relationship with Christ because their sin is what separates them from Him.
-In this same way we can love our spouse but not be reconciled or in relationship with them.
-It is not unless and until we see a change in heart and action that indicates a move away from selfishness into selflessness can we then be reconciled.
+Not everyone is in a relationship with Christ because their sin is what separates them from Him.
+In this same way, we can love our spouses but not be reconciled or in a relationship with them.
+It is not until we see a change in heart and action that indicates a move away from selfishness into selflessness can we then be reconciled.

-Perhaps you are the spouse who has committed a multitude of sins against your husband or wife.
 My hope is that you will fully comprehend and accept all that Christ has done for you: the sacrificial love, unconditional grace, and unmerited favor that God chooses to bestow upon you.
-The reality of all that Christ has done just to be in relationship with you has the power to transform you from selfishness into selflessness.
+The reality of all that Christ has done just to be in a relationship with you has the power to transform you from selfishness into selflessness.
 When we understand how precious His gift is, the last thing we want to do is to jeopardize or cheapen it.
 We do not want to take advantage of His deep love when we know how meaningful it is for us.
-In this same way we are to fight against cheapening the love our spouse has for us.
+In this same way, we are to fight against cheapening the love our spouse has for us.
 It is a gift.
-It is gift that is to be nurtured and protected.
+It is a gift that is to be nurtured and protected.
 We do not have to act selfishly and in our own best interest when we know that there is someone else who is looking out for us.
 When all is said and done love is the only thing worthwhile!
 I Corinthians 13:13: “But now faith, hope, love abide these three, but the greatest of these is love.”